 Spellcasting Mod + Proficiency = Spell Attack Bonus

 The ability score that you use for your spellcasting modifier is dependent on where the spell you are casting came from.
-This is straightforward for single classed spell casters, but if you are a multiclassed spellcaster (and those classes use different spellcasting stats) then you need to be aware which stat the spell you are casting uses.
+This is straightforward for single classed spell casters, but if you are a multiclassed spellcaster (and those classes use different spellcasting stats), you need to know which stat the spell you are casting uses.

-For example a Wizard has the Firebolt cantrip and then takes a one level dip in Sorcerer and decides to choose Shocking Grasp.
-As Firebolt is a Wizard spell it uses the PC’s Int as the spellcasting mod, but Shocking Grasp will use Cha because it is a Sorcerer spell.
-This also applies to spells gained from feats and races, they may have different casting stats so it’s always advisable to double check and make note of which spells use other stats.
+For example, a Wizard has the Firebolt cantrip and then takes a one level dip in Sorcerer and chooses Shocking Grasp.
+Firebolt is a Wizard spell; it uses the PC’s Int as the spellcasting mod, but Shocking Grasp will use Cha because it is a Sorcerer spell.
+This also applies to spells gained from feats and races.
+They may have different casting stats, so it’s always advisable to double-check and note which spells use other stats.

 How Can You Increase Your Attack Bonus?

-Besides increasing your Attack Bonus by increasing your primary stat and levelling up to gain a higher proficiency bonus, there are some other ways to increase your Attack Bonus.
+Besides increasing your Attack Bonus by increasing your primary stat and leveling up to gain a higher proficiency bonus, there are other ways to increase your Attack Bonus.
 Here are some examples: